Former gang member helps at-risk youth

 That moment terrified McPhatter.
 With twin boys at home, he didn't want his sons to grow up like him.

 "I said 'that's my message right there. ...
-It's time to create what has not been there for me.' "
+It's time to create what has not been there for me.'"

 After his release, he spent the next four years working in personal fitness to save money to start a nonprofit.